korupso/OVinder/documents/break-reports.md

 ## 09.07.2020
 I created reminders on my phone for my breaks, which really helps me remember them.
 I have not eaten actual food since I've taken my medication.
 Never have I realised how long a 30 minute break can feel like.

+## 10.07.2020
+I did not have time for a break today, since my girlfriend needed some help with a school project.
+Today's the last day of school for her this semester, so this wont happen again, no matter what.